almog-co/Advanced-Computer-Systems/Project 1 - Programming with Multiple Threads/README.md

 The compressed data is stored in an array of output buffers, parallel to an array of compressed data sizes.

+## Prerequisites
+1. ZSTD Library
+2. g++ compiler with C++ version 11

 ## Usage
 The program takes a single command-line argument, the name of the input file.
-The input file must be in binary mode.

 The program is designed to be compiled and executed using the following command:
 ```